What do CAN volunteers do?

-Contact us at email@example.com.
+Contact us at firstname.lastname@example.org.
 The calendar of CAN sessions is available on our website, and we will want to know which dates you are available to attend.
-We’ll send you a short application form which you will need to fill out and bring with you to the first CAN session that you attend.
+We’ll send you a short information and release form, which you will need to fill out and bring with you to the first CAN session that you attend.

 What will be expected from me?